 Those who see growth and fixed mindsets being about effort often think that encouraging their students with phrases or posters is what they need to succeed.
 When we believe this, we might start to see a neat looking poster or bulletin board like these:

-However, each of these sends a message to students that THEY are doing something wrong, THEY need to do something different… and that if they only tried harder, changed their words, became better people… that they would do better in math.
+However, a poster alone might send a message to students that THEY are doing something wrong, THEY need to do something different… and that if they only tried harder, changed their words, became better people… that they would do better in math.

 Personally, I don’t think this is all what the issue is with our students.
 And I don’t believe this is what the research behind mindsets is pointing to either!
 If we are looking to change our students’ mindsets, we need to do two things: